tyalie/pyMobirAir-v4l2/README.md

 This is a user space driver for the USB-C [Guide MobIR Air][mobirair-product-page].
 It uses `libusb` and [`v4l2loopback`][v4l2loopback] to realize this.

-> Disclaimer: Most of the algorithms here have been reverse engineered from
+> *Disclaimer*: Most of the algorithms here have been reverse engineered from
 > the MobIR Android app.
+>
-(I'm an EU citizen and this is a tool to increase
+> I'm an EU citizen and this is a tool to increase compatibility with the mentioned
-> compatibility with the named thermal camera)
+> thermal camera

 ## Usage